Dvogonen/cyclop_plus_plus/PROGRAMMING.md

 - Select voltage.
 3.3 volts for CYCLOPS, 5 volts for MinimOSB.
 - Connect the programmer to the ISP contact.
 The battery should not be connected.
 - Start AVRDUDESS.
-- Select your ISP programmer in the Programmer box.
+- Select your ISP programmer and port in the Programmer box (USBASP and USB)
 - Select the type of MCU (Atmega 328p).
 The best way of doing this is to press the "Detect" button.
 If the detection succeds you know that it is possible to talk to the MCU.
 - Select your firmware file in the Flash box.
 - Select "Intel Hex" as format in the Flash box.